Foyle's War series 2: "Fifty Ships"

+The building where Samantha Stewart has rented a room is partially destroyed by a bomb, and Foyle learns of the theft of a coin collection from the damaged building.
+Stewart, now homeless, bunks temporarily with Milner, until his wife comes home one night unexpectedly when the two are dancing.
+Stewart then creeps into the station to sleep in a police cell.
+Foyle investigates the apparent suicide of an alcoholic handyman from Yorkshire, Richard Hunter, who had studied at Oxford University at the same time that American millionaire, Howard Paige, was there as a Rhodes Scholar.
+They shared an interest in car construction.
+Hunter's son Kenneth works as an auxiliary firefighter.
+He and his comrades are looting bombed-out houses.
+Foyle has their base searched, initially without success.
+Meanwhile, Hans Maier, a "Dutch refugee" who has arrived in a small boat on the coast is arrested.
+When he turns out to be a German spy, he faces execution.
+Surprisingly his cousin, the wife of the local doctor, lives nearby and seems complicit in his arrival.
+Foyle's investigations reveal Paige stealing Hunter's concept for a synchromesh gearbox and murdering him.
+Hans Maier had provided vital information.
+Stopped by Paige's minder from arresting the American, who is supposedly convincing the U.S. to supply arms to the U.K., Foyle vows to bring Paige to justice after the war.

 Cast and characters

-This episode introduces Foyle's former love, Elizabeth Lewes, whom he had hoped to marry some 20 years ago, if permission had not been withheld by her father.
-She expressed great regret, saying she never loved her husband although he was always kind.
-She wanted to start over with Foyle, but he was too decent to betray her good husband and their two sons, one named Christopher, presumably after him.
+This episode introduces Christopher Foyle's former love, Elizabeth Lewes, whom he had hoped to marry over 20 years ago, if his suit had not been denied by her father, who did not want a policeman as a son-in-law.
+Lewes claims that she never loved her husband although he was always kind.
+She has two sons, one named Christopher, presumably after Foyle.
+She tries to seduce him, but without success.

 It is established that Stewart is 22 years old.
-Also, Foyle’s warning to Paige in this episode is later fulfilled in "The Eternity Ring" (Series 7, Episode 1), when Foyle returns from America having confronted Paige there and perhaps provoked his suicide.
+Foyle’s warning to Paige in this episode is later fulfilled in "The Eternity Ring" (Series 7, Episode 1), when Foyle returns from America having confronted Paige and perhaps provoked his suicide.

 Background and production

-The title refers to the Destroyers for Bases Agreement, under which the United States traded 50 U.S. Navy destroyers to the U.K. in exchange for land rights in certain British colonies.
+The title refers to the Destroyers for Bases Agreement, under which the United States traded 50 U.S. Navy destroyers to the U.K. in exchange for land rights in British colonies.
 The agreement was a reversal of the U.S.'s isolationist policy and a precursor to the much more substantial Lend-Lease programme.
 The edition of the Eastbourne Chronicle announcing the visit of Paige to Hastings is dated "Wednesday September 14, 1940".
 Therefore, this episode starts the day after the Season 1 episode - "Eagle Day".
-The episode also reveals the darker side of the war effort: those willing to profit in wartime at the expense of their countrymen.
-The subplot involving the capture of the character Hans Maier is based upon a real incident in which a German spy, Carl Meier, was caught in a similar way.
+The episode reveals a dark side of the war effort: those willing to profit in wartime at the expense of their countrymen.
+The subplot involving the capture of the character Hans Maier is based upon a real incident in which a German spy, Carl Meier, was caught when trying to row to the shore after being dropped by a submarine.